hirnlego/repetita-versio/README.md

 - *flanger zone* (backwards) > lavender;
 - ccw > purple.

-In both modes the leds are lit white when the **Size** knob is at noon.
+In both modes the leds are lit white(ish) when the **Size** knob is at noon.

 ## Operation

 ### Looper mode (default)

-In this mode the writing head uses all the available working buffer and its loop size never changes, resulting in that every change made to the reading head is written to the buffer.
+In this mode the writing head uses all the available working buffer and its loop size never changes, resulting in every change made to the reading head to be written in the buffer.
-In this mode, then, the **Size** knob only acts on the reading head loop, and changing it results in a stuttering effect, where the same fragment is continuously repeated and written in the buffer until the writing head finally loops and a new fragment is written.
+In this mode, then, the **Size** knob only acts on the reading head loop size, and changing it results in a stuttering effect, where the same fragment is continuously repeated and written in the buffer until the writing head finally loops and a new fragment is reproduced.

 ### Delay mode

-In this mode, activated by turning the **Size** knob clock-wise past noon while in the *global mode*, the reading and writing loop sizes are kept synchronized and the module acts as a delay, where the time is given by the loop size.
+In this mode, activated by turning the **Size** knob clock-wise past noon while in the *settings page*, the reading and writing loop sizes are kept synchronized and the module acts as a delay, where the time is given by the loop size.

 ### Channels control